Paul-Austin-Oswego-CSC480-HCI521/OZ-CSC-480-HCI-521-Spring-2024/CONTRIBUTING.md

 ## General Workflow Overview:
 1) Develop within your fork
 2) Once you have something you want to share or just save, do a Git Commit
-3) To move onto your GitHub remote, do Git Push
+3) To move code onto GitHub, do Git Push
 4) To share, create a Pull Request (different than Git Pull...) and specify which branch you would like to merge into (e.g. main, engine, gui, etc.)
 5) Await approval/review from the Triage team if making a PR to the main branch, otherwise from any classmate

-NOTE: Push requests are not enabled, you MUST create a Pull Request so that it can be properly triaged.
+NOTE: Push requests are not enabled in the main branch, you MUST create a Pull Request so that it can be properly triaged.

 ## Using VS Code to Contribute